CenturyLinkCloud/PublicKB/Cloud Application Manager/Core Concepts/workspaces-and-collaboration.md

   ![Allow a user access to the team workspaces](../../images/core-concepts/allow-user-can-see-team-workspace.png)

   By default, any member is added with the *User* role, but you can change it to the appropriate role.
-For more information, please refer to [Sharing and collaboration](#workspaces)
+For more information about roles, please refer to [Workspaces - Sharing and collaboration](#Workspaces)

   ![Add user with appropiate role](../../images/core-concepts/user-role.png)

 Please, note that every member on the list has the name of the organization they belong to below the member name, along with its email address.

 5. Now the user that has been added can see the team workspace and access it with the corresponding role that has been assigned to him in the workspace.